NeonGraal/graphql-plus/graphql-plus/Schema.md

 | `single`     | One and only one field can be specified in an operation of this category.                       |

 Duplicate Category declarations are not permitted.
-An explicit Category declaration for an Output type will override that name being used as an alias for a different Category.
+An explicit Category declaration for an Output type will override that name being used as an Alias for a different Category.

 ## Directive